jitsi/jitsi-meet/android/README.md

 This is a static method.

-#### Listener
+#### JitsiMeetViewListener

-JitsiMeetView.Listener provides an interface apps can implement in order to get notified about the state of the Jitsi Meet conference.
+`JitsiMeetViewListener` provides an interface apps can implement to listen to the state of the Jitsi Meet conference displayed in a `JitsiMeetView`.

+### JitsiMeetViewAdapter

+A default implementation of the `JitsiMeetViewListener` interface.
+Apps may extend the class instead of implementing the interface in order to minimize boilerplate.

 ##### onConferenceFailed